 - Use a broom or stiff brush to remove dirt buildup.

-- Remove the awning in the winter if you can, particularly if it snows in your area.
+- Remove in the winter if you can, particularly if it snows in your area.

 - Clean it thoroughly before storing.
 There could be mildew growth if there is any dirt on it.